-Television Journalist Samantha Brett is the author of 8 books, columnist and news reporter for the Seven Network.
+Television Journalist Samantha Brett is the author of 8 books, columnist and news reporter & occasional presenter for the Seven Network featured regularly on Sunrise and 6PM News.
 Prior to that, Samantha filed reports for Sky News, CNN, CBS and wrote the very popular “Ask Sam” column for the Sydney Morning Herald for six years.

 OUT APRIL 2019